-96. Thou, O Son, send this acceptable Sacrifice to God, the Father of all things; but propound it also, O Son, by word.
+96. Thou, O Son, send this acceptable Sacrifice to God, the Father of all things; but propound it also, O Son, by Word.

-97. Tat.
-I thank thee, Father, thou hast advised and

-instructed me thus to give thanks and praise.
+97. TAT.
+I thank thee, Father, thou hast advised and instructed me thus to give praise and thanks.

-98. Herm.
-I am glad, O Son, to see the Truth bring forth the Fruits of Good things, and such immortal Branches.

-99. And learn this of me: Above all other Virtues [entertain

-entertain Silence, and impart unto no man, O Son, the tradition of Regeneration, lest we be reputed Calumniators; for we both have now sufficiently meditated, I in speaking, thou in hearing.
+- 98. Herm.
+I am glad, O Son, to see the Truth bring forth the Fruits of Good things, and such immortal branches. - 99.
+And learn this of me: Above all other virtues entertain Silence, and impart unto no man, O Son, the tradition of Regeneration, lest we be reputed Calumniators; For we both have now sufficiently meditated, I in speaking, thou in hearing.
 And now thou dost intellectually know thyself and our Father.